Student Government Overview

 ASUU Legislative Branch Overview

 The legislative branch contains the ASUU Student Assembly and Student Senate.
-The ASUU Assembly is composed of thirty-six student representatives who are elected proportionally from each of the University’s colleges.
+The ASUU Assembly is composed of thirty-four student representatives who are elected proportionally from each of the University’s colleges.
 Assembly representatives allocate funding to the University’s five-hundred student groups and work with the ASUU Senate to speak for the student body.

 The ASUU Senate is composed of 18 Senators representing the University’s colleges.
 Senators lead their respective College Student Councils, represent the students in their colleges on the Academic Senate, allocate funding for college-wide initiatives, and work with the ASUU Assembly to speak for the student body.